CKhawaja/technology-modernization-fund/_pages/projects.md

 {% include project-data.html path="usda_ck10" %}

-This project began in November 2018 and was completed in April 2020.
+This project began in November 2018 and was closed out in April 2020.

 In 2018, USDA had mission critical applications that were riddled with system performance issues and security challenges, as well as a decentralized IT infrastructure that was costly to maintain and upgrade.
 Ten critical applications were hosted on costly mission area-specific data centers, resulting in poor enterprise adoption of cloud services and a lack of expertise to maintain them.
 With the support of the TMF and its investment of $500,000, USDA worked with the GSA Cloud Centers of Excellence to develop their approach and the project represented the beginning of a continuous cloud-enablement across USDA.